Program of the Nano Challenges

 - Conclude an activity with a joint analysis.
 Ask questions such as: what are the corresponding themes you see?
 Which concept do you find most interesting?

-Tips for the minute list:
+Tips for the note taker:

-Develop the ideas into perfect concepts from a practical point of view.
+Work the ideas into perfect concepts from a practical point of view.
 Examples of guiding questions for this process are:

 - Are the technologies you want to use well developed enough to be implemented in your concept in the short term?